 - mixing bowl

-- 2 cups cassava flour , Otto's brand (or Bob's might work fine, but don't use Terra Soul brand because it's starchier and you'll get different results)
+- 2 cups cassava flour , Otto's brand (or Bob's might work fine, but don't use Terra Soul or Anthony's brands because they're starchier and you'll get different results)

 - 2 cups milk of choice (coconut or tiger nut milk for AIP)

 - 6 Tablespoons ghee or coconut oil (or butter if tolerated), melted and cooled slightly

 - 1/4 cup collagen peptides, Perfect Supplements brand